pattyjula/stunning-memory/README.md

 ## Cotents

-The contents of this repository fall under two headings: Commands that can be run through Mongo Shell and Pymongo scripts
+The contents of this repository fall under two formats: Commands that can be run through Mongo Shell and Python scripts

 ### Mongo Shell